How do I find articles?

 Accessing the materials in full text to read immediately

 Generally, there will be two ways to access the article in full text from Search@UW.
 The first is by clicking on the title, at which point the article will immediately open up for you to read.
-The second option you may see will be an intermediary screen which looks like this:
+The second option is by clicking on the "View It" tab:

-Simply click on the "Full text available via..." link to be taken directly to that article.
+Simply click on the "Full text available" link to be taken directly to that article.